radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 ### Stopping via Control Panel

-Launch the **Control Panel** web application and log in with the super user account
+Launch the **Control Panel** web application and log in with the super user or admin account
 (default: `cn=directory manager` or `cn=directory administrators`) using the password set during installation.

 From the **Dashboard** tab, stop RadiantOne Identity Data Management by clicking the **power button icon**, and selecting the **“Stop”** action from the context menu.